exercism/website-copy/tracks/java/exercises/pangram/pangram/mentoring.md

 ## Common suggestions

-- Suggest using StringBuilder instead of String concatenating when the students are concatenating within a for-loop
+- Suggest using `StringBuilder` instead of String concatenating when the students are concatenating within a for-loop

 ## Talking points

-- Shortcurcuit elvalutiaon, so you don't have to check the entire alphabet twice
+- Short-circuit evaluation, so you don't have to check the entire alphabet twice

 ## Changelog